How to Grow, Care and Propagate Blushing Bromeliads (Neoregelia Bromeliads)

 Watering

-Like with other rosette Bromeliads, Blushing Bromeliad requires the central 'vase' to be filled with water at all times.
+Blushing Bromeliads require the central 'vase' to be filled with water at all times.
 Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.

-Use only chlorine-free water as these bromeliads are sensitive to chlorine and other chemicals that may be dissolved in water.
+Use only chlorine-free water like rain water or filtered water as these bromeliads are sensitive to chlorine and other chemicals that are dissolved in water.

 Light Requirements

-Blushing Bromeliads grow best in bright light but away from direct sunlight to prevent scorching of the leaves.
+Blushing Bromeliads grow best in bright indirect light.
+Place infront of a large, well-lit window.
+Keep it away from direct sunlight to prevent scorching of the leaves.

-If the natural lighting is not adequate, you can grow the bromeliad under a grow light to supplement the light.
-Take a look at these full spectrum grow lights on Amazon.
+If the natural lighting is not adequate, the growth will slow down and the plant may not bloom.
+Therefore, use a full spectrum grow light to supplement the light.

-Occasionally rotate the pot to ensure that the plant receives adequate light on all sides for even growth.
+Occasionally rotate the pot to ensure that the plant receives adequate light on all sides for a balanced growth.

 Temperature and Humidity

-The best temperature for growing Blushing Bromeliad indoors is an average warmth of 18-280C.
+Blushing Bromeliad flourishes in an average warmth of 18-280C.
 However, to bring the bromeliad to flower requires temperatures above 260C.

-Blushing Bromeliad requires a humidity of 60-70% to thrive.
+Neoregelia Bromeliads blossom in a humidity of 60-70%.
 If the humidity is too low, the plant develops brown leaf tips.
 To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Always make sure that there is good air circulation to prevent pest and disease infestations.
-Learn more on how to increase humidity for houseplants.
+Maintain good air circulation to prevent fungal diseases infestations.

 Fertilizer

-Feed Blushing Bromeliads with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.
-Do not feed during the cold season as growth is minimal at this time and it may lead to fertilizer burn.
+Feed your Blushing Bromeliads with a liquid fertilizer (foliar feed) every 2 weeks in the growing season (spring and summer).
+Do not feed in fall and winter as growth is minimal at this time and it may lead to fertilizer burn.

-The best soil for Blushing Bromeliads should be rich in organic matter, loose, free-draining, bark soil to prevent it from getting soggy while providing the required nutrients.
+The best soil for Blushing Bromeliads should be rich in organic matter, loose, free-draining, bark soil to prevent waterlogging while providing the required nutrients.
 Orchid potting mixes are ideal for these Bromeliads.

 Repotting

-Repotting Blushing Bromeliad is not necessary as its roots are tiny and are unlikely to fill the pot.
+Repotting Blushing Bromeliads is not necessary as the roots are tiny and are unlikely to fill the pot.
 Pot the bromeliad in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy.
 Provide support to help keep it upright and prevent it from toppling over as it can become top-heavy.
 Check out these ceramic pots with drainage holes on Amazon.

 Pruning

-Blushing Bromeliads (Neoregelia Bromeliads) propagation can be done from offsets (pups) appearing at the base of the plant.
+Blushing Bromeliads (Neoregelia Bromeliads) propagation is done at the beginning of the growing season from offsets (pups) appearing at the base of the plant.

-When the Blushing Bromeliad offset (pup) is several months old or 1/3 to 1/2 the height of mother plant, separate it from the mother by cutting with a sharp, clean pair of pruning scissors.
+1. When the offset (pup) is several months old or 1/3 to 1/2 the height of mother plant, separate it from the mother by cutting with a sharp, clean pair of pruning scissors.

-Place the set up in a warm, well-lit place until the new Blushing Bromeliad is well established after which you can begin routine care.
+5. Place the set up in a warm, well-lit place until the new bromeliad is well established after which you can begin routine care.

 Blushing Bromeliad, Neoregelia Bromeliad